 The TX staffers work on a range of substantive projects at the leading edge of technology, policy, and social justice.
 Some examples include:

 While TX staffers and host site supervisors organize the projects independently, MDF supports the Tech Exchange cohort through monthly conference calls and a dedicated staffer-only Slack channel.
 TX staffers use these networks to talk about their projects, solicit ideas, arrange meetings with each other, promote events and post job listings.
 MDF also organizes in-person convenings at at least one internet freedom-related conference a year, giving TX staffers a chance to meet each other face to face.
-Other opportunities to connect and convene TX staff with Open Web Fellows are pursued throughout the year, as funding and staff availability permit.
+Other opportunities to connect and convene TX staff with other PIT Fellows are pursued throughout the year, as funding and staff availability permit.

 2019-2021 host sites (extended for 12 months because of COVID-19)